Disability Policy & Services Certificate Program

 Program admission is open to degree-seeking or non-degree-seeking students who meet the following criteria:

-Academic emphasis on intellectual and related developmental disabilities (IDD): Students gain valuable, applicable knowledge of developmental disabilities not available within any single department on campus.
+Academic emphasis on intellectual and/or developmental disabilities (IDD): Students gain valuable, applicable knowledge of intellectual and/or developmental disabilities not available within any single department on campus.

 Increase skills in service provision and collaboration: By combining the Certificate program with their respective major fields of study, students enhance their effectiveness in serving individuals with developmental disabilities and their families.

-Involvement with people who have IDD and professionals: Students learn from the expertise of persons with disabilities and their family members, professionals currently working in their field, and faculty from other academic programs at the University of Minnesota including: education, social work, rehabilitation, health, nursing, medicine, psychology, public policy, and international studies.
+Involvement with people who have intellectual and/or developmental disabilities and professionals: Students learn from the expertise of persons with disabilities and their family members, professionals currently working in their field, and faculty from other academic programs at the University of Minnesota, including education, social work, rehabilitation, health, nursing, medicine, psychology, public policy, and international studies.

 Interdisciplinary engagement: Students learn from other students through issue-based discussions.

 Added value: Involvement in the Certificate program can add value to a students academic program and future professional life.

 Enhanced employment opportunities: The Certificate indicates successful completion of a recognized, high-quality program of study in developmental disabilities.
 The Certificate in Disability Policy and Services will appear on the students transcript and can provide an additional credential to future employers.